Young & Hungry

 Young & Hungry is an American romantic sitcom created by David Holden.
-The multi-camera series stars Emily Osment, Jonathan Sadowski, Aimee Carrero, Kym Whitley and Rex Lee, and premiered on ABC Family (now Freeform) on June 25, 2014.
+The multi-camera series starred Emily Osment, Jonathan Sadowski, Aimee Carrero, Kym Whitley and Rex Lee, and premiered on ABC Family (now known as Freeform) on June 25, 2014.
 On March 7, 2016, Freeform renewed the series for a fourth season, which premiered on June 1, 2016, and concluded on August 3, 2016.
 On October 24, 2016, Osment announced via Twitter that Young & Hungry was renewed for a fifth season.

-On March 15, 2018, it is officially announced that the fifth season will be the last.
-The final ten episodes premieres on June 20, 2018, and concludes on July 25, 2018.
-A series finale movie is initially announced with the cancellation, but is scrapped on August 24, 2018.
+On March 15, 2018, it was officially announced that the fifth season would be the last.
+The final ten episodes premiered on June 20, 2018, and concluded on July 25, 2018.
+A series finale movie was initially announced with the cancellation, but was scrapped on August 24, 2018.
+Young & Hungry received generally mixed reviews from critics.

-Plot
+Premise

 Set in San Francisco, wealthy tech entrepreneur Josh Kaminski hires Gabi Diamond as his personal chef.
 The two have a one-night stand after having a bit of trouble on Gabi's trial dinner.
 The series follows the two and their lives.
 The dynamic follows the couple's relationship and love life.
 Gabi faces challenges both in and outside of the kitchen.

-Gabi lives in an apartment with her best friend, Sofia.
-Sofia (AKA 'lil SoSo).
+Gabi lives in an apartment with her best friend, Sofia (AKA 'lil SoSo).
 They constantly get into crazy antics thanks to Gabi's elaborate plans.